athensresearch/athens/README.md

 You can use Athens as a local desktop app that saves data to your filesystem or with a [self-hosted server](https://athensresearch.github.io/docs/developing/self-hosted) for multi-device or multi-user access.

-### Extensible
+### Collaborative

-You can modify Athens's source code.
-We are also building a plugin system for custom themes, keybindings, and integrations with other data sources.
+You can use the collaborative version of Athens for block-level and page-level presence, or if you want to easily use Athens from multiple computers.

 ### Community-Driven